Cloudxtreme/ixp-manager-docs/docs/features/graphing.rst

 Configuration
 -------------

-There is only a handful of configuration options required and these can be seen with documenantion in ``config/grapher.php`` (remembering to put your own changes in ``.env``).
+There is only a handful of configuration options required and these can be seen with documentation in ``config/grapher.php`` (remember to put your own local changes in ``.env``).

 The only global (non-backend specific) options are: